Psychological impact of climate change: Children

 Children and young adults are the most vulnerable to climate change impacts.
 Many of the impacts of climate change that affect children's physical health also lead to psychological and mental health consequences.
 Children who live in geographic locations that are most susceptible to the impacts of climate change and/or with weaker infrastructure and fewer supports and services suffer the worst impacts.
+The impacts of climate change on children include them being at a high risk of mental health consequences like PTSD, depression, anxiety, phobias, sleep disorders, attachment disorders, and substance abuse.
+These conditions can lead to problems with emotion regulation, cognition, learning, behavior, language development, and academic performance.